PrettyFloralBonnet/javascript-notes/README.md

 ##  JavaScript notes
 This is a collection of notes and exercises from [The Modern JavaScript Tutorial](https://javascript.info/) by [Ilya Kantor](https://github.com/javascript-tutorial).

+Some sections also contain extra information from the [MDN JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).

 ## Table of contents

 1. Introduction